cosmos/cosmos-sdk/docs/spec/staking/valset-changes.md

 ```

 Where:
-* `StartHeight` is set to the height that the candidate became an active validator (with non-zero voting power).
+* `StartHeight` is set to the height that the validator became an active validator (with non-zero voting power).
 * `SignedBlocksBitArray` is a bit-array of size `SIGNED_BLOCKS_WINDOW` that records, for each of the last `SIGNED_BLOCKS_WINDOW` blocks,
 whether or not this validator was included in the LastCommit.
 It uses a `0` if the validator was included, and a `1` if it was not.
 Note it is initialized with all 0s.